Background on Farm Organization

 Aging Principal Farm Operators

 One striking characteristic of principal farm operators is their advanced age.
-In 2014, about 33 percent of all farm operators were at least 65 years old.
+In 2015, about 37 percent of all farm operators were at least 65 years old.
 In contrast, 12 percent of self-employed workers in nonagricultural industries were that old.
-Operators of retirement farms were the oldest group—as one might expect—with 67 percent at least 65 years old, followed by operators of low-sales farms (41 percent) and moderate-sales farms (28 percent).
-In the remaining groups—off-farm occupation farms, midsize and large-scale family farms, and nonfamily farms—only about one-fifth of operators were 65 or older.
+Operators of retirement farms were the oldest group—as one might expect—with 73 percent at least 65 years old, followed by operators of low-sales farms (41 percent).
+In the remaining groups—off-farm occupation, moderate sales, midsize, and large-scale family farms, and nonfamily farms—only about one-fifth to one fourth of operators were 65 or older.
 The advanced age of farm operators is understandable, given that the farm is the home for most farmers and that farmers can phase out of farming gradually over a decade or more.
 Improved healthcare and advances in farm equipment have also allowed farmers to farm later in life than in previous generations.

 Contracts can potentially provide benefits to both producers and contractors.
 Farmers get a guaranteed outlet for their production with known compensation, while contractors get an assured supply of commodities with specified characteristics, delivered in a timely manner.